Anti-Bribery & Corruption — Module 1 of 4

 Next: Grease

 Equipment stuck at Accra port.
-Liquidated damages ticking at £8,500/day.
+Liquidated damages at £8,500/day.
 The customs official wants $2,000 to clear it.

 Continue to Module 2 →